 If your injection molding equipment is running too hot or cold, two seconds in the initial mold process are all it takes to jeopardize product quality.
 The SensoNODE Probe Temperature Sensor is specially designed with a three-inch long probe that’s perfect for measuring mold tooling temperatures to help users determine when the mold is properly warmed up and ready to go.
 This allows users to:

 The SensoNODE Probe Temperature Sensor provides consistently accurate measurements to help you track real-time data on your mobile device, monitor ambient temperatures, and diagnose in-line temperature issues.

 With its special foot design, the SensoNODE Foot Temperature Sensor is ideal for mounting to various sizes of pipes and hoses.
 Like the Clamp Temperature Sensor, the Foot Sensor has a measurement range of -40°F to 257°F (-40°C to 125°C), and has all the benefits of a standard SensoNODE Blue Temperature Sensor, including:

-Parker’s new SensoNODE Temperature Sensors are small in size, easily to install, and allow for quick, simple diagnostics.
+Parker’s SensoNODE Temperature Sensors are small in size, easy to install and allow for quick, simple diagnostics.

 This post was contributed by Marc Williams, IoT project lead, Parker hannifin